Shopping Links

 The movie was released theatrically in both the US and Japan, although the US theatrical version was edited significantly to get a PG-13 rating.
 There have since been two additional edited versions released, for a total of four versions.
 They are:

-1. An edited PG-13 version for the US market that saw a limited theatrical release as well as a VHS run.
-It is sans much of the gore and most of the Chun Li shower/fight scene.
+- An edited PG-13 version for the US market that saw a limited theatrical release as well as a VHS run.
+It is sans much of the gore and most of the Chun-Li shower/fight scene.
 The video is now out of print.

-2. An "unrated" US version that is less edited (a few cuts for time and both shots showing nudity in the shower scene).
-This was the only version available in the US until 2006, first on VHS then on one of the earliest anime DVDs.
+- An "unrated" US version that is less edited (a few cuts for time and both shots showing nudity in the shower scene).
+This was the only version available in the US until 2006, first on VHS, then on one of the earliest anime DVDs; both were dub-only.

-3. The "UK" version, which is as far as I can tell nearly identical to the "unrated" US release with the exception of one upper-body shot of Chun Li in the shower added.
+- The "UK" version, which is as far as I can tell nearly identical to the "unrated" US release with the exception of one additional upper-body shot of Chun-Li in the shower left in.
 It still contains several minor edits for time and has one shot removed from the shower scene.
 This version is now available in the US on the dubbed side of the 2006 DVD release from Manga.

-Due to the editing and exaggerated runtime numbers, there's some confusion about how long the movie actually is; the US DVD version claimed a 96-minute runtime though it's actually 98, while the "UK Edition," regardless of what the box says, is an almost identical 98 minutes and a few seconds, including the credits.
+Due to the editing and exaggerated runtime numbers, there's some confusion about how long the movie actually is; the older US DVD version claimed a 96-minute runtime even though it's actually 98 including the credits, while the "UK Edition," regardless of what the box says, is an almost-identical 98 minutes and a few seconds, including the credits.
 The fully uncut Japanese version is 101 minutes; more than half of that difference is just because the Japanese credits are longer.

-• About 20 minutes in, at the very end of the section with Fei Wong, about 12 seconds are cut from the part where they silently part ways, mostly from a long shot of Ryu walking away in silence.
+- About 20 minutes in, at the very end of the section with Fei Long, about 12 seconds are cut from the part where they silently part ways, mostly from a long shot of Ryu walking away in silence.

-• In the infamous lead-up to the Chun Li fight, about 25 seconds are cut; most of the edits are pans of buildings, but there is one long pan of Chun Li's exposed backside in the shower removed as well as part of a pan away from the closed shower door.
-The Unrated US version also cut one more shot of Chun Li's chest.
+- In the infamous lead-up to the Chun-Li fight, about 25 seconds are cut; most of the edits are pans of buildings, but there is one long pan of Chun-Li's exposed backside in the shower removed as well as part of a pan away from the closed shower door.
+The Unrated US version also cut one more shot of Chun-Li's chest.
+Interestingly, the UK and US scenes are exactly the same length, and the breast shot appears in a different place in the UK version compared to the original; it appears that they just replaced one of the other shots in the US version with the footage of Chun-Li to avoid having to re-do the audio in the scene.

 The total of these minor edits is 75 seconds or so of runtime.
 The Japanese credit crawl is additionally a minute and 45 seconds longer, for a total difference of about 3 minutes of runtime.